 Not in most circumstances.
-In the absence of your voting instructions, your Agent may only vote your shares in its discretion on "routine matters" and your Agent may not vote your shares on proposals that are not "routine."
+In the absence of your voting instructions, your Agent may only vote your shares in its discretion on "routine matters" - your Agent may not vote your shares on proposals that are not "routine."
 We believe that the proposal to ratify the selection of E&Y is a routine matter on which your Agent can vote on your behalf if you do not furnish voting instructions.
 All of the other proposals may be considered non-routine matters so your Agent may not be entitled to vote your shares on these proposals without your instructions.
 A broker non-vote occurs when an Agent does not vote on a particular proposal because the Agent does not have discretionary voting power for that particular matter and has not received instructions from the beneficial owner.
-If you hold your shares in street name and do not give the Agent specific voting instructions with respect to the proposals regarding the election of directors and the 2022 Plan, your shares will not be voted on those items, and a broker non-vote will occur.
+If you hold your shares in street name and do not give the Agent specific voting instructions with respect to the proposals regarding the election of directors, the Say-on-Pay Proposal, and the proposal to approve the 2025 Incentive Plan, your shares will not be voted on those items, and a broker non-vote will occur.
 If your shares are held in "street name" by your Agent, you should follow the directions provided by your Agent in order to instruct them to how to vote your shares.